 The Recording Industry Association of America (RIAA), Motion Picture Association of America (MPAA), and other organizations working on behalf of copyright owners, send a notice to the organization's DMCA Agent.
 Our agent at Oberlin College then makes CIT aware of this notification.
 We are then required to take measures to have the offending material removed from the network.

-Beginning November 8th, 2010, students and staff members that have opted-in for peer-to-peer (P2P) file sharing access will be assigned a static IP address that is exempted from the P2P traffic block.
+Students and staff members that have opted-in for peer-to-peer (P2P) file sharing access will be assigned a static IP address that is exempted from the P2P traffic block.
 If the College receives a valid notification of illegal activity on an exempted address, all addresses registered to the responsible party will be blocked for P2P traffic for the remainder of the academic year.

 The responsible party will not be able to obtain any new exemptions for the remainder of the academic year.
 Students involved in repeated incidents will have their network access disabled for an indefinite period and will be referred to a judicial coordinator for possible Judicial Board action.